-Parents should be encouraged to buy recommended textbooks for their wards to supplement teachers' notes.
+Parents should be encouraged to buy recommended textbooks on English for their wards to supplement teachers' notes.
 The Ministry of Education and NGOs' should establish or if it has been established should make functional, centre for the provision of locally developed teaching aids and its function should include the evaluation and recommendations on specific and relevant instructional and learning resources.

 The kind of learning that matters is that which increases your capacity for effective action.
 This usually involves accumulating specialized knowledge, skills, and as much self-confidence as it takes to believe in your effectiveness.
 One highly effective way to accumulate specialized knowledge is to find a problem and solve it.
 Technology is changing things so rapidly in business, that it is creating an amazing quantity of opportunities to solve new problems.
 Choose your problems wisely.
 Each time you solve a problem, it will increase your capacity for effective action in that area.
-This new capacity will attract opportunities to apply it to new and larger problems of the kind.
+This new capacity will attract opportunities to apply it to new and larger problems of like kind.
 In this way, the problems you choose to solve can be destiny shaping.
 It is not the title of the position you hold, it is the nature of the problems you learn how to solve that will determine your success in this rapidly morphing business world.

-5.5.4 To students
+5.5.4 To children

-Students must find friends to study and speak with because learning together can be very encouraging.
+Children must find friends to study and speak with.
+Learning English together can be very encouraging.

 Choose listening and reading materials that relate to what you are interested in.
 Being interested in the subject will make learning more enjoyable - thus more effective.
-Relate skills to practical usage.
+Relate grammar to practical usage.
+Grammar by itself does not help you USE the language.
 You should practice what you are learning by employing it actively.
-Be patient with yourself.
-Remember learning is a process.
+Move your mouth!
+Understanding something doesn't mean the muscles of your mouth can produce the sounds.
+Practice speaking what you are learning aloud.
+It may seem strange, but it is very effective.